-Cut five to six inches off the end of a live branch with a very sharp knife to make a cutting.
+Cut 5 to 6 inches off the end of a live branch with a very sharp knife to make a cutting.
 The cuttings should be trimmed of all leaves except the top three or four.
 The bottom of the cut should include part of the main stem (the heel).
 Cut the bottom at an angle.
 Wrap the stems in damp paper towels and place them in a plastic bag.

 Pour potting soil or specialized rooting medium into a gallon pot.